The 2005 election of FMCA National Officers will be held August 15, 2005, at FMCA’s 74th International Convention in Minot, North Dakota.

 Robb Steinheider, F200844

 We purchased our first coach in May 1989 and joined FMCA for the 1991 Pomona International Convention.
-We have attended the West Coast winter conventions since that time; most of the Western Area Rallies; and Ames 1999, Redmond 2001, Hutchinson 2002, and Buffalo 2003 summer conventions.
+We have attended the West Coast winter conventions since that time; most of the Western Area Rallies; and the Ames 1999, Redmond 2001, Hutchinson 2002, Buffalo 2003, and Redmond 2004 summer conventions.

-Personal Background: Born and raised in Auburn, Nebraska, and graduated from the University of Nebraska, Lincoln in 1960.
+Born and raised in Auburn, Nebraska, and graduated from the University of Nebraska, Lincoln in 1960.
+I also attended Wentworth Military Academy for one school year.
 I was a participant in the ROTC program at Nebraska and was commissioned a 2nd Lieutenant in June 1960.
 I continued to serve on active duty until September 1980 when I retired at the rank of Lieutenant Colonel.
 Sue also served in the Air Force for three years as a Lieutenant.
-We have been married for 40 years.
-Our son, Fritz, lives in Indianapolis, Indiana, with his wife and four children.
+We have been married for 41 years.
+Our son, Fritz, lives in Indianapolis, Indiana, with his wife and five children.
 Sue and I are members of the Methodist Church.